Steps, Tips and Worksheets

-Your assessment plan is created by entering information in an online platform called Improve (formerly Tracdat).
-Each department has a representative specially trained on Improve who can help you create your assessment plan.
-You also can download Improve user guides from that site.
+Your assessment plan is created by entering information in an online platform called the Platform (formerly Tracdat).
+Each department has a representative specially trained on the Platform who can help you create your assessment plan.
+You also can download Platform user guides from that site.

-Shown below are the six core elements of a course level assessment plan that you’ll be asked to complete on Improve.
+Shown below are the six core elements of a course level assessment plan that you’ll be asked to complete in the Platform.
 Answering these core questions in advance will help you move through the process of creating an assessment plan:

 A. SLO Name-- a short-hand title for the student learning outcome